 Online shoppers will jump through hoops to score a bargain price.
 Unfortunately, some will also abandon their carts to find coupons.
 Consumers might not return after searching the web for promos.
 To keep customers from hunting for digits, remove the coupon code bar and utilise auto-apply discounts within your store set up whenever an order qualifies.

-7. INSTALL A VIRTUAL CHAT WIDGET
+7. INSTALL A CHAT PLUGIN

 "Live, person-to-person online chats with sales reps can stop shopping cart abandonment"